luciaurcelay/luciaurcelay.github.io/index.md

 ### I'm an AI Scientist with a focus on Computational Biology.

-### Currently, I am a Data Science postgraduate intern at Novartis working on RNAseq Foundational Models.
+### Currently, I am a Data Science postgraduate intern at Novartis working on scRNAseq Foundational Models.

 <br>